lubeda/EsphoMaTrix/README.md

 ### Icons and Animations

 Download and install all needed icons (.jpg/.png) and animations (.gif) under the `ehmtx:` key.
-All icons have to be 8x8 or 8x32 pixels.
+All icons have to be 8x8 or 8x32 pixels in size.
 If necessary scale them with gimp, check "as animation" for gifs.

 You can also specify an URL to directly download the image file.
 The URLs will only be downloaded once at compile time, so there is no additional traffic on the hosting website.

-There are maximum 80 icons possible.
+There are maximum 90 icons possible.

+***Sample***

 ```yaml
 emhtx: